 - 8DECISION TIME

 Typically, there is one offer that rises above the others.
 If not, then SteelTree will provide historical data about the various parties.
 How easy were they to work with on previous deals?
-When the inevitable issue arises that wasn’t contemplated, how willing was that buyer to work around it?
-After the seller asks any questions they might have, they make a decision on which buyer to move forward with.
+When unforeseen issues arise, how flexible was that buyer in working around them?
+When the seller is satisfied their questions have been answered, they decide on which buyer to move forward with.
 SteelTree will review the letter of intent and recommend legal counsel to assist the seller if the seller’s legal counsel isn’t familiar with tower sales.

 - 9PURCHASE AGREEMENT